 While in places with a colder climate, mosquitoes are only a real problem in the summer, the mild climate and humidity in Georgia make our state an ideal place for mosquitoes to thrive.
 The area is very susceptible to mosquitoes, and they can be a problem to some degree throughout the year.

 While you likely already know what mosquitoes look like, it’s good to have a refresher on how to identify them as they can look similar to other flying insects.
-You can identify mosquitoes by their generally grayish color, long and thin legs, and by the nose-like appendage that the female uses to drink the blood of humans or animals.
+You can identify mosquitoes in Atlanta by their generally grayish color, long and thin legs, and by nose-like appendage that the female uses to drink the blood of humans or animals.

 Where Do Mosquitoes Go During Atlanta Winters?

 There are actually thousands of species of mosquitoes.
 They all look somewhat similar, but they can vary in size and have various markings and coloration.
 So, what happens to these pests in the winter depends a lot on the individual species.

 For some species, the female mosquito will lay her eggs early in the winter before any freezing temperatures set in, and she will then die after her reproductive instinct has been met.
 For other species, the female will look for shelter during the colder months and enter a dormant state called diapause.

 So, when temperatures get cool enough, you will see a drop-off in mosquito activity even in Atlanta.
 However, this pause period isn’t as long here as it is in places with a longer, colder winter.